Let’s Talk 800-627-3917

 Get UID Label Quote ›

-Because it is a complex system, there can be some confusion and misconceptions about how the UIUD program is managed and what the requirements are for any vendor or supplier that works with the U.S. government, as well as those that manufacture parts or supplies used by government entities.
-This post will provide an overview of the basic program definitions, what the marking requirements are, and how the UIUD registry can be used.
+However, because of the system’s complexity, there are some misconceptions about how organizations manage IUID and what the requirements are for any vendor or supplier that works with the U.S. government, as well as those that manufacture parts or supplies used by government entities.
+In this guide, we’ll give you an overview of basic IUID principles, what the marking requirements are, and how to use the IUID registry.

 What Does IUID Stand For?